automatic-ripping-machine/automatic-ripping-machine/arm_wiki/docker.md

 To install from a different repo, tag: `sudo ./docker-setup.sh -f automaticrippingmachine -t dev_build`

 The script will now:
-1. Create an `arm` user and group if they don't exist
+1. Create an `arm` user and group if they don't exist on the host
+2. Create the necessary folders and ensure they are owned by the `arm` user
-2. Install docker if it is not already found on the system
+3. Install docker if it is not already found on the system
-3. Pull the appropriate image from Dockerhub
+4. Pull the appropriate image from Dockerhub
-4. Create host mountpoints for any DVD drives found on the system
+5. Create host mountpoints for any DVD drives found on the system
-5. Save a copy of the template run command for the user to fill in to `~arm/start_arm_container.sh`
+6. Save a copy of the template run command for the user to fill in to `~arm/start_arm_container.sh`

 ## Post Install
 1. **ARM User ID**: In a terminal session, type `id -u arm` and make a note of the returned value